-Raw materials, components, stores and spares and bought out tools.
-Lower of cost and net realisable value.
-Cost represents purchase price and other direct costs and is determined on a moving weighted average cost basis.
+Raw materials, and components, stores and spares.
+Lower of cost or net realisable value.
+Cost represents purchase price and other direct costs and is determined on a moving weighted average cost basis that have been incurred in bringing the inventories to their present location and condition.
 However, materials and other items held for use in the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.
-Work-in-progress Lower of cost and net realisable value.
+Goods in transit are valued at cost.
+Work-in-progress Lower of cost or net realisable value.
 Cost for this purpose includes material, labour and appropriate allocation of overheads.
 Cost is determined on a weighted average basis.
-Finished Goods: - Manufactured Lower of cost and net realisable value.
+Finished Goods: - Manufactured Lower of cost or net realisable value.
 Cost for this purpose includes material, labour and appropriate allocation of overheads.
 Cost is determined on a weighted average basis.
-Reusable scrap At lower of cost and net realisable value.
+Scrap At lower of cost or net realisable value.